StephenETaylor/vardial4/Readme.txt

 It's possible that this is an issue with pointer sizes, since the single process is very large.
 Can torch handle 64-bit pointers?
 Possibly also a google issue.

+Torch apparently can't handle more than 4GB; this is apparently due to a LuaJit deficiency.

 It seems likely that I can train a 3-layer lstm if I use a max sequence length of 400.
-If I go for 450, I waste some training data, possibly as much as 15%

-Torch apparently can't handle more than 4GB; this is apparently due to a LuaJit deficiency.
+For a max of 450, I got out-of-memory errors at sequence length of 420, because the maximum batch size was 50, and really used a batch size of 50 for 420,421, etc. (would probably have used 100+) for these.
+Using a max batch ize of 25 permits training to continue; THIS probably would have worked also for max sequence length of 520.